jaredmantell/IntertialInterface/README.md

     └── demo_scenarios/

 ## Artistic Inspirations
-- "The Inheritance" (2015) - Movement in large spaces
+- "The Inheritance" (2015) - Movement in large spaces and aesthetics of wide-ranging movements
-- "Farbklangschichten" - Kinesthetic color experiences
+- "Farbklangschichten" - Kinesthetic experiences with colors and sounds
-- "Colored Shadows" - Movement representation
+- "Colored Shadows" - Movement representation through dancing shadows
-- "The Treachery of Sanctuary" (2012) - Motion tracking artistry
+- "The Treachery of Sanctuary" (2012) - Interactive shadow transformation

 ## Citation
 @inproceedings{thiel2024embodied,